 During this time, we were blessed with two kids, the greatest happiness ever.

 Since one of us had to take care of the kids, I opted to stay at home.
 I left my regular job and opted for freelancing job opportunities.
 It helped me to save dollars on daycare.
 Plus, I loved spending time with the kids.
+(Here’s a health care option to consider if you’re a freelancer.)

 Better Debt Management